JakubNovvak/JakubNovvak/README.md

-- 👋 Hi there!
+- 👋 Hello there!
 I'm Jakub Nowak
 - 🪟 My favourite technologies revolve around .NET framework
 - 🔭 At the moment, I'm working on my freelancing projects
 - 🌱 I'm currently learning about microservices architecture and Blazor framework